 In reality, there are concentric coils inside the “donut” and the performance of this Tesoro is surprisingly good despite the lack of fancy displays or digital controls.

 The knobs let you select the sensitivity level, and the discrimination level and type.
 The toggle switch lets you choose between all-metal and discrimination mode.
 There’s just one tone that sounds when metal is detected.
 And – that’s it.
 But that’s all you need for some great treasure hunting.

 The Silver uMax is likely to do a better job than many more expensive units with all the options, and the design and light weight of Tesoro metal detectors makes them incredibly comfortable and enjoyable to use.

 The Tesoro Silver uMax is expensive for a concentric coil model but its performance is almost as good as a detector with a DD coil, with a lower price tag.
 That’s why many treasure hunters insist on Tesoros instead of fancier competitors.

 Specs for the Tesoro Silver uMax Metal Detector:

 5. Bounty Hunter TK4 Tracker IV

 Those who have been stunned by the fact that the best metal detectors can cost hundreds of dollars are about to be rewarded for their patience.
-The Bounty Hunter TK4 is perfect for novices buying their first detector because it performs well, it gives you a number of settings to play around with as you learn – and it costs less than $100.
+The Bounty Hunter TK4 is perfect for novices buying their first detector because it performs well, it gives you a number of settings to play around with as you learn – and yes you can afford it.